-When I order a meal in Japan, quite often my chosen dish is accompanied by some unidentified slop that makes me think… what was that?
-More often than not, it turns out to be a type of vegetable that is unfamiliar to my Western palate.
+When I order a meal in Japan, I am often surprised by a type of vegetable that is unfamiliar to my Western palate.
+Sometimes it’s a horrible surprise, but sometimes it can be surprisingly tasty!
 So what are these strange vegetables – what do they look like and how do they taste?

 The renkon is a very traditional Japanese food – the flower and leaves are used for decoration, but the roots are edible.
 The texture of the root is crunchy, and it can be served in a number of ways.
 Karashi Renkon is a popular dish in Kumamoto, where the holes of the lotus roots are filled with a mixture of miso paste, mustard and honey.
 The whole root is coated in it too, and then it is fried in slices or whole.

 Takenoko literally means “the child of bamboo”, or bamboo shoots.
 It iseaten all over Asia, and prepared in a variety of ways.
 The taste can be bitter if they are not cooked long enough.
 In Asian dishes bamboo shoots are often used in almost every ramen bowl, rice dishes, stir-frys etc, and of course, they are good for you as they come with lots of health benefits.

 The bitter melon, also known as bitter gourd may look unappetizing at first, as it looks somethignlike a monster cucumber.
 But. it is rich in vitamins, zinc and magnesium, iron, calcium and is known as a super food!
 Goya is a vegetable essential in the Okinawan cuisine being used in the goya champuru stir-fry (soul food of Okinawa) and many other dishes.